metaMMA/metaMMA/README.md

-# MMAmeta
+# metaMMA

-MMAmeta is for pleX users who add popular MMA event videos to their server.
+metaMMA is for pleX users who add popular MMA event videos to their server.
 It can monitor your completed downloads directory, move the video files, rename the video files, add a .nfo file with pertinent meta-data, and add event posters.

 ## Major Features Include: